cotebarrientos/4th-milestone-project-your-argentine-shop/README.md

 * Sort the list of available products by price.
 * Sort the list of available products by category.
 * Search for a product by name or description.
+* Be able to update or delete an item from the shopping cart.
+* Receive an email confirmation after my purchase.
 * Create my own account.
 * Be able to log in and log out.
 * Receive an email confirmation after registering.
 * Be able to recover my password in case I forget it.
 * Have my own profile.
+* Be able to read a blog post or comment on it.
+* Be able to leave a review about the service offered.
-* View information about the platform (About us, shipping, contact)
+* View information about the platform (About us and shipping)
+* Be able to send a message from the Contact page.
 * View information about website policies (Privacy Policy, Refund Policy and Terms of service)

 #### “As a Store Owner , I would like to .....”